SuperDARNCanada/borealis/docs/source/rawrf.rst

 ==========
-rawrf v0.5
+rawrf v0.6
 ==========

-This is the most up to date version of this file format produced by Borealis version 0.5, the current version.
+This is the most up to date version of this file format produced by Borealis version 0.6, the current version.

 For data files from previous Borealis software versions, see `here <https://borealis.readthedocs.io/en/latest/borealis_data.html#previous-versions>`_.

-The pydarn format class for this format is BorealisRawrf found in the `borealis_formats <https://github.com/SuperDARN/pydarn/blob/master/pydarn/io/borealis/borealis_formats.py>`_.
+The pyDARNio format class for this format is BorealisRawrf found in the `borealis_formats <https://github.com/SuperDARN/pyDARNio/blob/master/pydarnio/borealis/borealis_formats.py>`_.

 The rawrf format is intended to hold high bandwidth, non-filtered raw data from every antenna.